AbramsGroup/HTPolyNet/_sources/user-guide/usage.rst.txt

 * ``plots/``

   A variety of plots are put here.
-Currently, only a plot of the density as a function of time from the densification of the initial liquid is put here.
+One is a plot of the density as a function of time from the densification of the initial liquid.
+Rudimentary "graph" representations of residue-level connectivity structures are also made after each CURE iteration.

 HTPolyNet reports on the progress of execution by messages to the terminal console.
 It also generates a lot of diagnostic output, which by default is saved in the file ``htpolynet_runtime_diagnostics.log``.
 The diagnostic output is crucial for us to understand why an execution fails, so it is a good idea to keep it.
 Examples of the console output and diagnostic logs are discussed in the :ref:`example_tutorials`.